-The Master of Arts in Christian Formation degree is awarded to students meeting the following requirements:
+The Master of Arts in Christian Formation degree is awarded to students who:

-- 1. Completion of a Bible exam and a psychological evaluation; successful completion of End of Studies evaluation. - 2.
-The completion of 48 semester hours of academic course work, plus 7 field education credit hours. - 3.
-A grade point average of 2.5 must be maintained.
-No grade under C- shall be counted toward the degree. - Exemplification of a quality of life and commitment suitable for ministry. - No outstanding incomplete grades later than week seven of the term in which they plan to graduate. - 6.
-Complete payment of all accounts and fees to the Seminary. - Completion of the degree within seven (7) years from the time of matriculation.
+- 1. Complete all Vocational and Spiritual Formation for Leadership evaluations and receive approval by faculty vote. - 2.
+Complete the required 48 semester hours of academic course work, plus 7 field education credit hours. - Maintain a grade point average of 2.5.
+No grade under C- shall be 3. counted toward the degree. - 4.
+Exemplify a quality of life and commitment suitable for ministry. - 5.
+Rectifiy all incomplete grades no later than week seven of the semester in which they plan to graduate. - 6.
+Fulfill all financial obligations to the Seminary. - Complete the degree program within seven (7) years from the time 7. of matriculation.